 - successfully defending a major U.S. pharmaceutical manufacturer against a $110 million claim in ICC arbitration (Zürich);

 - obtaining a damages award for affiliates of a Russian company in an arbitration under the Swiss Rules of International Arbitration, with a combined amount in controversy of more than $800 million;

 - obtaining a damages award for an affiliate of a Russian company in arbitrations before the SCC (Stockholm) and ICC (Zürich), with combined amounts in controversy of approximately $200 million;

 - obtaining a favorable settlement for a Middle Eastern distributor in an ICC arbitration, with an amount in controversy of approximately $40 million;

 - obtaining a damages award for an African minerals company in an ICC arbitration (Geneva) against a multinational minerals company, with an amount in controversy of approximately $22 million; and

 - obtaining dismissal of a $7 million claim asserted by a Norwegian firm against a U.S. health care company in an ICC arbitration (London).

-Mr. Allen has represented clients in the enforcement of arbitral awards, as well as with respect to execution and attachments proceedings in Swiss and U.S. courts.
-He has litigated disputes in U.S. courts arising out of the Alien Tort Claims Act, the Foreign Sovereign Immunities Act and the Federal Arbitration Act.
-Additionally, while at USTR, Mr. Allen helped advise and prepare amicus curiae briefs on behalf of the U.S. in cases arising out of these statutes, as well as counsel on cases involving the interpretation of U.S. treaties and international law before the U.S. Supreme Court and U.S. courts of appeals.
+With respect to domestic court proceedings, Mr. Allen has represented clients in the enforcement of arbitral awards, as well as with respect to execution and attachments proceedings in Swiss and U.S. courts.
+He has litigated disputes in U.S. courts arising out of the Alien Tort Claims Act, the Foreign Sovereign Immunities Act and the Federal Arbitration Act, and in complex, multijurisdictional litigation matters.
+Additionally, while at USTR, Mr. Allen helped advise and prepare amicus curiae briefs on behalf of the U.S. in cases arising out of these statutes, and counseled on cases involving the interpretation of U.S. treaties and international law before the U.S. Supreme Court and U.S. courts of appeals.